-the ensemble of particles, which are obtained as a result of the contact interaction of the suspended agent and particulate solid [3,10-12].
-Classifications of bulk media have been developed that allows to speak with some confidence about how the gas-solid suspension will behave in the apparatus (the most wellknown example is the Geldart classification [13], which, however, can also be subjected to reasonable criticism [14.15]).
+It should be noted that the "fluidized bed" concept includes various forms of the state of the ensemble of particles, which are obtained as a result of the contact interaction of the suspended agent and particulate solid [3,10-12].
+Classifications of bulk media have been developed that allow to speak with some confidence about how the gas-solid suspension will behave in the apparatus (the most wellknown example is the Geldart classification [13], which, however, can also be subjected to reasonable criticism [14,15]).
 However, in all cases, practical technical systems consist of a number of hierarchically connected subsystems, with the hydrodynamic subsystem playing a decisive role in heat and mass transfer processes.
-Thus, a description of the hydrodynamic parameters of fluidization is necessary for a better understanding of the production process as a whole [1,3,4,8].
+Thus, а description of the hydrodynamic parameters of fluidization is necessary for a better understanding of the production process as a whole [1,3,4,8].